 The Department of Physiology and Neurobiology (PNB) is located on the main campus of the University of Connecticut.
 The Department is housed primarily in the new state-of-the-art Pharmacy/Biology Building, with additional research and teaching space in the adjacent Torrey Life Sciences and Biology/Physics Buildings.
 The Department houses both shared and individual laboratories for behavioral, cellular, electrophysiological, and molecular research in physiology and neurobiology.
-The Department also houses the University’s electron microscopy facility, which contains equipment for scanning and transmission EM as well as electron probe analysis.
-We also have advanced light microscopy facilities and the use of the services of the Center for Genome Innovation, and transgenic, murine behavioral, proteomic, metabolomics, biophysics, and flow cytometry..
+The PNB department also houses the university’s electron microscopy facility, which contains equipment for scanning and transmission EM as well as electron probe analysis.
+We also have advanced light microscopy facilities ,and routinely use the services of the Center for Genome Innovation, transgenic, mouse behavioral, proteomic, metabolomic, biophysics, and flow cytometry facilities.

 According to the National Research Council, PNB is a top ranked program nationally for trainee placement into postdoctoral and industry positions.
 Our recent graduates are highly successful at finding employment in both academic and industrial positions!